-Those who grew up watching Perry Mason re-runs on television grew up understanding that not everyone arrested, charged and tried for crimes are necessarily guilty of the crimes they’re charged with.
-In fact, Mason’s courtroom nemesis Hamilton Berger has to hold the record for losing-est fictional prosecutor ever!
+This is a list of Miscarriages of Justice.
+This boils down to bad lawyering, incompetent forensic science, and witness misidentification.
+Those who grew up watching Perry Mason reruns on television grew up understanding that not everyone arrested, charged, and tried for crimes are necessarily guilty of the crimes they’re charged with.
+In fact, Mason’s courtroom nemesis Hamilton Berger has to hold the record for losing-est a most fictional prosecutor ever!
 He always charged the wrong person with the crime, and Perry Mason always managed to get the real culprit to dramatically confess on the witness stand.
 Usually with help from his good-looking PI sidekick Paul Drake.

 1. Alfred Dreyfus